898anil/github-actions-json-edit/README.md

 # GitHub action to edit JSON in a file.

 ## Usage
 To update a field (may be nested) with a new value add this following step in your workflow.
+Creates a new file everytime and does not update the origin file.

     - name: Update JSON Data
       id: render-json-data (optional)